NCEMS/energetic-origins-of-PPI-connectivity/README.md

 ### SETUP

-1. You will need to first update `conda` on CyVerse by running the command:
+Running the complete pipeline requires significant CPU and GPU resources.
+While some steps can be run efficiently on CyVerse, this is not recommended for the complete pipeline.

+1. Update your version of conda:

 `conda update -n base -c defaults conda`

-(CyVerse appears to have 24.3.0, we need 24.7.1 or later for Snakemake to work correctly)
+(We need 24.7.1 or later for Snakemake to work correctly)

 2. Setup a conda environment with Snakemake by running the command